DIY Landscaping on a Budget

 It had by far the best selection of plants that all grow in our area for a fraction of the cost.
 By using this source, I was actually able to buy the exact same plants that would have been three times the price a landscaper was going to charge me.
 To find the Site One closest to you, click here!

 5. Pick the Right Plants for Your Easy Front Yard Landscape Plan

 Use lots of color to add curb appeal!
 Also, think about what colors coordinate with one another.
 Maximize your opportunities for color by using flowering shrubs such as azaleas and rhododendrons, which come in a wide variety of colors and sizes.
 These are good background plants because they flower most of the year, and can be pruned into a rounded shape or a hedge.

 I like to dig all of the holes first and then go through and set the root ball of each plant in the hole.
 Before covering each plant with dirt, I stand back and look at all the plants and their heights in the holes.
-Now is the time to make any adjustments as far as spacing and hole depth before holes are filled in with dirt.
+Now is the time to make any adjustments as far as spacing and hole depth.
+When you get everything adjusted just how you like it, it’s time to refill the holes with dirt around the new plants.
 Water the plants very well after they are planted.

-6. Front Yard Landscaping Ideas On A Budget – Extra Touches
+6. Simple and Cheap Front Yard Landscaping Ideas On A Budget – Extra Touches